Steps To Buying a Home in Florida

 WALK THRU

-Except for “ordinary wear and tear.” the house must be must be maintained in the same condition as the Buyer saw it at the Inspection.
+A walk thru is done just prior to closing.
+It can be done the day before or the day of.
+Except for “ordinary wear and tear.” the house must be must be maintained in the same condition as when the Buyer saw it at the Inspection.

 CLOSING | LAST STEP IN BUYING A HOME IN FLORIDA

-Closing is the actual transfer of the home from Seller to Buyer.
 People often ask, Do I have to be there for closing?
 The answer is no. You do not have to physically be here for this step.
 Today, closing agents use FedEx, e-sign and/or Mobile Closers for you to sign.
 The title company will discuss this with you.

 CONGRATULATIONS